 His honors thesis – an examination of finance and education in Mississippi schools – helped him succeed in his job as an analyst with the U.S. Department of Education, then to a fellowship with Pre-K Now, a nonprofit research and advocacy group.

-Governor Phil Bryant named Shad as the Mississippi State Auditor.
-Prior to that appointment, he was director of the Mississippi Justice Institute and General Counsel of the Mississippi Center for Public Policy.
+Shad was elected as the Mississippi State Auditor.
+Prior to this position, he was director of the Mississippi Justice Institute and General Counsel of the Mississippi Center for Public Policy.
 He earned a master’s degree from the University of Oxford, England, and a law degree from Harvard Law School.